 However, this time I didn’t give up.
 I didn’t waste time feeling horribly guilty and punishing myself.
 I just got straight back on it.

 It was this journey that made me realise the power of exercise and good food.
-I retrained as a personal trainer and nutrition advisor and haven’t looked back!
+I retrained as a personal trainer and nutrition advisor and I LOVE what I do.

 Nearly all have been on several diets and tried all sorts of crazy regimes in an attempt to drop the pounds.
 Yet these just haven’t worked…or if they have, they only worked in the short term and as soon as they went back to eating ‘normally’, the weight went straight back on.